-Hawai'i's Urban and Community Forestry Program, Kaulunani, is funded by FS and DOFAW.
-The program is managed in partnership with DOFAW and the non-profit STP which delivers the Kaulunani Program.
+Hawai'i 's Urban and Community Forestry Program, Kaulunani, is funded by the USFS and DOFAW.
+The program is managed in partnership with DOFAW and the non-profit Smart Trees Pacific (STP) which delivers the Kaulunani Program.
 Urban forestry issues span from the mountains to the sea and include watersheds, stormwater runoff, sea level rise, cooling, tree care, fire and forest health, improved management of the trees, support for enforced ordinances to improve the health of the urban canopy, and education to citizens and government about the value of our urban trees.

 Nine priority issues are identified as they relate to Hawai'i's urban forests.
-These include: 1) climate change-there is increased risk to urban forests due to increase in frequency and severity of storm; 2) education and outreach-there needs to be focused marketing effort to a wide range or audiences about the benefits of urban trees, 3) emergency management-the ICS needs to be better integrated in the urban forest management; 4) health and well-being-urban raingardens can help minimize runoff of pollutants in waterways and oceans; 5) invasive species-early detection of pests in urban areas like harbors and airports serve as the first line of defense against invasive species; 6) ordinances and legislation-rules and regulations as they pertain to urban trees should be readily available to the landscape industry and the general public; 7) urban tree care-the use of native Hawai'i an tree species to increase diversity of trees in the urban areas should be incentivized and supported; 8) water quality and green infrastructure-use the urban tree canopy maps to identify areas most appropriate for planting trees to improve water quality; 9) WUI-reduce invasive grass fuel loads in the WUI by replacing grasses with more fire-resistant tree species.
+These include: 1) climate change-there is increased risk to urban forests due to increase in frequency and severity of storm; 2) education and outreach-there needs to be focused marketing effort to a wide range or audiences about the benefits of urban trees, 3) emergency management-the Incident Command System needs to be better integrated in the urban forest management; 4) health and well-being-urban raingardens can help minimize runoff of pollutants in waterways and oceans; 5) invasive species-early detection of pests in urban areas like harbors and airports serve as the first line of defense against invasive species; 6) ordinances and legislation-rules and regulations as they pertain to urban tree should be readily available to the landscape industry and the general public; 7) urban tree care-the use of native Hawai'i an tree species to increase diversity of trees in the urban areas should be incentivized and supported; 8) water quality and green infrastructure-use the urban tree canopy maps to identify areas most appropriate for planting trees to improve water quality; 9) wildland urban interface-reduce invasive grass fuel loads in the wildland urban interface by replacing grasses with more fire-resistant tree species.